We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Aside from birth control, SimpleHealth offers their own brand of multivitamins, urinary tract support, and probiotic supplements.

 Price: The one-time consultation fee is $20.
 Most insurances will cover birth control entirely, and out-of-pocket costs start at $15 per month.

 Best for overall sexual health

 Hers offers 13 different birth control pills, but only the generic versions are available.
 Like most online prescription services, Hers requires a short questionnaire.
-After the medical questionnaire is reviewed by a Hers physician, you’ll have a brief consultation to understand the best pill for you.
+After a Hers physician reviews the medical questionnaire, you’ll have a brief consultation to understand the best pill for you.

 Hers professionals are available in every state and can address concerns beyond pregnancy prevention, like acne, mood changes, headaches, and missed periods.
 After your visit, your professional is available for any follow-up questions and concerns you may have.

 New pill packs will arrive 6 days before your last dosage, ensuring you never miss a day.
-Reviewers like the affordable price point and stress-free delivery.
+Reviewers like the affordable prices and stress-free delivery.

 Hers also offers various sexual health products, like condoms, personal lubricants, vibrators, yeast infection treatments, and STI treatments.